Dr. Julie Lobalzo Wright

 Tel: +44 24765 22703

-Her main research interests are in film and television stardom, musicals, masculinity in film, Hollywood/American cinema, British cinema and television, popular music and cinema, and animation.
+Her main research interests are in film and television stardom, musicals, multimedia stardom, Hollywood/American cinema, British cinema and television, and animation.

 She is interested in supervising PhDs that merge with many of her research interests including stardom, performance, celebrity, popular music and cinema, musicals, Hollywood/American cinema, British cinema, and animation.
 And, especially, interested in representation and the subjects noted above.

-- Musicals at the Margins: Genre, Boundaries, Canons, co-edited with Martha Shearer (Bloomsbury, 2021)
+- Musicals at the Margins: Genre, Boundaries, CanonsLink opens in a new window, co-edited with Martha Shearer (Bloomsbury, 2021)

-- Lasting Screen Stars: Images that Fade and Personas that Endure, co-edited with Lucy Bolton (Palgrave, 2016) [Winner of the BAFTSS award for Best Edited Collection in 2017].
+- Lasting Screen Stars: Images that Fade and Personas that EndureLink opens in a new window, co-edited with Lucy Bolton (Palgrave, 2016) [Winner of the BAFTSS award for Best Edited Collection in 2017].

 - 'Animation and the Star Body', Film/Philosophy, Vol. 23, issue 2 (Special Issue on Stardom and Philosophy, ed.
 Lucy Bolton), pp. 194-211 (2019).

 - ‘The all-American golden boy: Robert Redford, blond hair and masculinity in Hollywood’, Celebrity Studies, Vol. 7, Issue 1 (Special Issue: Blondes, ed.
 Ginette Vincendeau) (2016).

 - [In production] “‘I’m not haunted by Annie Hall.
 I’m happy to be Annie Hall”: the Tangled Relationship Between Annie and Diane’ in Remembering Annie Hall, edited by Jonathan Ellis and Ana María Sanchez-Arce (Bloomsbury, 2023).